Fun Facts: July 4

 I suppose we are constantly testing that proposition, and our commitment to it.

 We hope you have a safe and happy July 4 holiday!
 To find out what’s going on this weekend around Boston, see Boston.com’s July 4 website.
-Also check out the three courses Allison is teaching at Extension this year: Colonial America (fall), The American Revolution in Boston (January), and The History of Boston (spring).
+Also check out the three courses Allison is teaching at Extension this year: American Constitutional History I (fall), The American Revolution in Boston (January), and The History of Boston (spring).